bilza2023/netlify_site/src/routes/analytics/check/impQ.md

-I have an array pf objects "answers".
+I have an array of objects "answers".
 This contain the answer to a MCQ (multiple choice question).

 The answer object is in following format:
 {